GregWickham/Reanimator/index.md

 Sure, all those employees have smartphones for their personal use.
 Some of them are running business apps on their personal phones.
 They have other computers in the back office, running web-enabled Windows applications.  **And yet** the software that tracks sales, inventory, accounting and payroll may not have changed in 20 or 30 years.

-**But why?**  Why haven't they ripped that out and replaced it with something modern?
+**But why?**  Why haven't they ripped out that old stuff and replaced it with something modern?

 The business owner probably chose that software package decades ago when it was state-of-the-art.
 The business has grown up around that software.
 The staff are trained and experienced in its use; and it's tightly integrated into their supply chain.
 Most important, that software contains the mission-critical data that keeps the business running.
 Replacing it would be costly and disruptive.
 To the owner, ripping out that "obsolete" software and replacing it looks like a huge, expensive headache.